FBI Awards Partners, Anti-Drug Campaigners And Difference-Makers Across U.S.

 "We all are kind of negative about law enforcement.
 We don't interact with them much," Karim recalled.

-But after the threat to his community, Karim signed up for an FBI citizen's academy program--and he hasn't looked back.
+But after the threat to his community, Karim signed up for an FBI citizen's academy program — and he hasn't looked back.

 "That changed my whole outlook on things," said Karim, a longtime volunteer at the Islamic Center of Northeast Florida.
 "I learned that there are also people who are doing things for us and we need to respond."

-Now that self-described introvert ventures out to public speaking engagements and events trying to send this message: cooperate with police and federal law enforcement.
+Now that self-described introvert ventures out to public speaking engagements and events, trying to send this message: Cooperate with police and federal law enforcement.

-Karim was one of more than 60 people who traveled to Washington, D.C. on Friday, to receive community leadership awards from FBI Director Christopher Wray.
+Karim was one of more than 60 people who traveled to Washington, D.C., on Friday to receive community leadership awards from FBI Director Christopher Wray.

 The awardees had a diverse range of experience, from Holocaust educators to crusaders against gangs and bullying to dog trainers and forensic experts.